DFE-Digital/dfe-glossary/app/index.md

 ## H

+### High potential initial teacher training (HPITT)

+This is a two year postgraduate initial teacher training route where graduates are paid a salary.
+The scheme is run by [Teach First](https://www.teachfirst.org.uk/training-programme), a registered salary, and is more publicly known by the name "teach first".

 ### Higher Education Statistics Agency (HESA)

 The [Higher Education Statistics Agency](https://www.hesa.ac.uk) is the official agency for the collection, analysis and dissemination of quantitative information about higher education in the United Kingdom.